 The Hummingbird pro does come with electronics as well which is quite nice.
 Its called the Shadow pickup system and was a joint effort between Epiphone and Shadow Germany to create and perfect acoustic amplification.

 Its powered by 2 AAA batteries, has a good EQ as well as some other handy controls like phase and mute but also a dynamics control which adjusts the frequency curve.

 Sound and Feel

 So, now that you know a bit about the guitar, the question is, how does it sound?
 Pretty darn good for the price, let me tell you!

 The big bold sound off of this guitar is sure to impress!
 Not to mention the articulate top end which resonates off of the spruce top.

 For an entry level guitar the tone certainly is great!
 Plugged in, the pickup system is also a sweet bonus as it as well sounds good!
 The controls offer a very natural sound and offer a decent amount of control.

 But how does it feel?
 The slim playable neck, string spacing and action on the guitar gave this acoustic a great feel, it was easy to get around on the fret board and was a joy to play.

 Conclusion And Final Thoughts

 There are many great acoustic guitars in the under $500 price range available these days that play and sound great.
 The Epiphone Hummingbird Pro is one of those guitars!
 And with the added electronics on board is a great entry level acoustic guitar.

-The build quality and tone of the guitar is impressive and will have you wondering how they sell a guitar like this for such a great price.
+The build quality and tone of the guitar is impressive and will have you wondering how they sell a instrument like this for such a great price.